iterative/katacoda-scenarios/get-started/sharing/step3.md

 `dvc status -c`{{execute}}

 So, the file tracked by `data/data.xml.dvc` is missing.
 It is neither in the workspace nor in the cache.
+However the `deleted:` status shows us that it is available on the data storage.

 Let's try to get it from the data storage: